c-bata/pym/README.md

 ## For more options

-Try "pymanage help" for more options.
+Try "pym help" for more options.

 ```
-$ pymanage help
+$ pym help
-pymanage is a simple manager of python interpreter.
+pym is a simple manager of python interpreter.

 Version:
     0.0.2